 An easy home remedy for period pain is engaging in light exercise on your period, including gentle stretching, yoga or going for a short walk.
 When you exercise, your brain releases endorphins, dubbed ‘feel-good’ chemicals, that act as your body’s natural period pain relief and mood booster.
 Endorphins work by blocking pain signals from your brain, which helps block pain signals to your uterus and thereby alleviate cramping.
 That said, exercise can aggravate period pain for some people and have no effect for others.

 High-intensity exercises like running during your period may not be appropriate or comfortable for you and your period pain.
 The best forms of exercise for your menstrual pain, our WUKA Period Health Experts say, are light walking or other light cardio exercises – exercises that get your heart rate up and help your blood circulation.
+Wearing WUKA Sports Period Pants can help you feel comfortable whilst staying active to relieve period pain.

 During lighter menstrual days, low intensity exercises to relieve period pain such as yoga and pilates can help you manage heavy cramping as a complementary therapy.
 Certain yoga poses like Cat, Cobra and Child's Pose can be good for your heavy bleeding days too.
 Remember, stretching is best done when your body is warm.